 - Jealous – Feeling afraid of losing someone’s love or attention to another person.

 - Overwhelmed – Feeling completely defeated by or burdened with something that feels too big to deal with

 - Disgusted – Feeling a strong horror or dislike caused especially by something sickening or evil.

 Other useful tools to help kids express their emotions

-Feelings Flashcards: Fun Tool for Kids to Learn about Feelings & Emotions
+Feelings Flashcards: A Great Way to Teach Kids about Feelings & Emotions

 ❤️ Share This Pin ❤️👇